snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 Here as well, the composite build triggers the tests and promotion builds in parallel - and these actually behave the same as in the PR process, so that the promotion build initializes `PUBLISH_ARG` which eventually takes `temp-publish` and publishes a temporary package.

-In contrast to the PR process, this created entry build is clever enough to identify if the package version was **changed**.
+In contrast to the PR process, this created entry build is initialized with `PUBLISH_ARG` that takes `re-publish`.
+This means the build is clever enough to decide to republish the temporary package as a real one, or not.
 Let's assume our changes keep the same version for now.

+What in going to happen,